-Its a strange mix of variable reward pocket casino and surveillance capitalism that hooks us.
-The pocket casino’s price to play is your attention and it pays out a seemingly never ending supply of dopamine to your brain.
+It’s a strange mix of variable rewards, pocket casino, and surveillance capitalism that hooks us.
+The pocket casino’s price to play is your attention and it pays out a seemingly never-ending supply of dopamine to your brain.
 This hijacking of our pleasure sensors does really strange things to our brains.

-If it didn’t feel good to share your personal details with facebook, you wouldn’t do it.
-So facebook works hard to make it feel good.
+If it didn’t feel good to share your personal details with Facebook, you wouldn’t do it.
+So Facebook works hard to make it feel good.
 And when it feels good and you come back for more, you start behaving in ways you wouldn’t have otherwise acted.
-You come back for the likes, you craft updates in your mind when you aren’t even on facebook and you walk around your life thinking about ways to engage with facebook.
-In exchange for you dopamine fix, facebook packages up your behaviors linked to your stated and unstated profile data and sells it to the highest bidder (an audience who is also hoping to further alter your behavior).
+You come back for the likes, you craft updates in your mind when you aren’t even on Facebook, and you walk around your life thinking about ways to engage with Facebook.
+In exchange for your dopamine fix, Facebook packages up your behaviors linked to your stated and unstated profile data and sells them to the highest bidder (an audience who is also hoping to further alter your behavior).

 Though going completely “phoneless” is interesting to me, I wanted to explore another option: dumbing down the smart phone.
-Can we leverage the aspects of smart phones that are amazing, while minizing the addictive aspects?
-What if we could make our phones so boring we just look at them we we have to?
-What if we could strip out most, if not all of the dopamine inducing features and leave the phone in a state that is useful but boring.
+Can we leverage the aspects of smart phones that are amazing, while minimizing the addictive aspects?
+What if we could make our phones so boring we just look at them when we have to?
+What if we could strip out most, if not all, of the dopamine-inducing features and leave the phone in a state that is useful but boring.
 This is what I’ve been experimenting with for the last month and this is what I’d like to outline here.

 step one - cut out the entertainment

 If you “kill time” with the app, delete it.
-These are obvious and probably the most painful for most.
-The most successful of these are designing addiction into their services (mention fortnite to a fourteen year old and see how this goes).
+These are obvious, and probably the most painful for most.
+The most successful of these are designing addiction into their services (mention Fortnite to a fourteen-year-old and see how this goes).
 If you must use some of these, use them on your computer.
-I’d been off all social media for a while, for me it was Youtube.
-I’ve got probably 30+ channels I subscribe to and I wasted more time than I’d like to admit “keeping track” on my phone.
-Instead I spend deliberate “youtube channel time” once per day and leave it at that.
+I’d been off all social media for a while; for me the problem was YouTube.
+I’ve probably got thirty-plus channels I subscribe to, and I wasted more time than I’d like to admit “keeping track” on my phone.
+Instead, I spend deliberate “YouTube channel time” once per day and leave it at that.

 On my home screen I have: